GEOGRAPHICAL ASPECT of Kangra Fort

 The origins of the Kangra Fort are shrouded in myth and legend.
 According to local beliefs, the Katoch dynasty’s roots can be traced back to a mythological tale of Goddess Ambika’s battle with the demon Raktbeej, resulting in the birth of the first Katoch, Bhumi Chand.
 The Katoch dynasty’s historical significance is further reinforced by references in epic narratives like the Ramayana and the Mahabharata.
 Local folklore attributes the construction of Kangra Fort to Rajanaka Susharma Chand, who sought refuge at the confluence of the two rivers after his defeat in the Mahabharata battle.

-Historical records, as noted by Sir A Cunningham, trace Kangra’s history back to Ptolemy’s texts, where the Katoch King Parmanand Chand is identified as King Porus, celebrated for his confrontation with Alexander the Great.
+Historical records, as noted by Sir A Cunningham, trace Kangra fort’s history back to Ptolemy’s texts, where the Katoch King Parmanand Chand is identified as King Porus, celebrated for his confrontation with Alexander the Great.
 The name “Kangra” is believed to have evolved from ‘Karna Garh,’ a name with a fascinating history rooted in mythology.
 The fort’s location was chosen as the ear of the demon Jalandhar (called “karna” in Sanskrit), and this led to its nomenclature as “Karna Garh,” which eventually became “Kangra.”

-HISTORICAL IMPORTANCE
+HISTORICAL IMPORTANCE of Kangra Fort

-The Kangra Fort was not only strategically important but also known for the wealth it held.
+The Fort was not only strategically important but also known for the wealth it held.
 Hindu rulers and devout individuals made offerings of gold, silver, precious stones, and jewels to the revered deity of the Brijeshwari temple in Kangra, considering it a path to virtuous karma.
 This treasure was stored within the fort in secret wells, with documented reports describing immense riches, including 7,00,000 golden dinars, 700 maunds of gold and silver plate, 200 maunds of pure gold in ingots, 2000 maunds of silver bullion, and 20 maunds of various precious gems, including corals, pearls, diamonds, rubies, and other valuable possessions, as documented by Ferishta in his work Tarikh-i Ferishta (1612 CE).

 FOREIGN INVASIONS AND RESILIENCE:

-The Kangra Fort’s storied history is replete with tales of extraordinary treasures, attracting invaders from near and far.
+Kangra Fort’s storied history is replete with tales of extraordinary treasures, attracting invaders from near and far.
 It marks the beginning of a tumultuous journey, filled with sieges and looting by both native and foreign forces.
 In 470 CE, King Shreshta Sen of Kashmir launched the first major attack on the fort, but the Katoch rulers successfully defended it, setting the stage for numerous subsequent invasions.

 One of the most famous sieges occurred in 1009 CE when Mahmud of Ghazni besieged the fort and managed to loot 8 out of the 21 treasure wells.
 Al-Utbi, in his work Tarikhi-i-Yamini (1021 CE), described the vast wealth with amazement, stating that it was so immense that camels couldn’t carry it, containers couldn’t hold it, writers couldn’t record it, and even the imagination of an arithmetician couldn’t fathom it.